3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 # Executive Summary

-The purpose of our project is to create a plugin for the Unity game engine that will allow users to scan blocks using an RGB-D camera and have a replica of the scene appear in the Unity game scene.
-This project is sponsored by the UCF Games Research Group.
-The goal of the project is to create a prototyping tool for video game levels to expedite the current process of manually creating physically-prototyped levels in Unity.
-Students currently create paper prototypes and manually create each corresponding GameObject in Unity.
-Our plugin succeeds in being a proof-of-concept for a level-scanning Unity plugin and our code has been written with the intention of future upgrades and functionality being added.
+The purpose of our project is to create a plugin for the Unity game engine that will allow users to scan blocks using an RGB-D camera and have a digital copy of the blocks appear in the Unity game scene.
+This application will be free to use for UCF students and potentially added to the Unity Asset Store for use by other game developers.
+The goal of the project is to make as much progress as we can towards allowing students to scan entire levels of adjacent blocks and awing for occlusion of blocks.
+In accordance with that goal, our code has been written with the intention of future upgrades and functionality being added.

-The scanner is built as a Unity plugin, or package, and coded entirely in C# (targeting .NET 3.5).
-It consists of three major modules, the first of which accepts RGB-D images from sensors, like the Intel RealSense F200, and processes the data to prepare it for the interpreter.
-The data interpreter uses this data as input for a proprietary computer vision system that will run a color-based detection algorithm to determine the 3D position and type of the objects.
-The last module will take the information gathered from the computer vision system and transfer this into a format (GameObject) that can be ported into Unity.
+The scanner consists of three major modules, the first of which accepts RGB-D images from sensors, like the Intel RealSense F200, and processes the data to prepare it for the interpreter.
+The data interpreter uses this data as input for a computer vision system that will run a detection algorithm to determine the 3D position and type of the objects.
+The last module will take the information gathered from the computer vision system and transfer this into a format that can be ported into Unity.
 Then this module will render the appropriate models in a Unity scene.
-The user is able to associate a detected color with a custom 3D model, as long as the model is in a Unity-supported format.

 # Overview

 ## Broader Impact

-What we have created is more than just a tool to build prototypes of videogame levels.
-It is a proof-of-concept for a tool that breaks down many of the barriers of entry to videogame development, softens the learning curve of game design in general, and makes game design accessible to a wider audience.
+What we are creating is more than just a tool to build prototypes of videogame levels.
+It breaks down many of the barriers of entry to videogame development, softens the learning curve of game design in general, and makes game design accessible to a wider audience.
 One of the barriers to video game design is the time required to build a game.
 To build anything of reasonable complexity, a significant investment of time is required to both design the level and then implement it.
-Our tool aims to consolidate the design and implementation stages into a single step.
+Our tool aims to consolidate the design and implement stages into a single step.
 By doing so designs can be quickly evaluated, modified, and revaluated to arrive at the best course of action in as little time as possible.
 This significantly lowers the barriers of entry to small game